About the program

 APPLICATION, TIMELINES & DEADLINE

-The Application for the EEJUF consists of the following elements:
+The Application Process for the EEJUF consists of the following elements:

-Research Mentor: The research mentor is the faculty member with whom you will conduct research over the two years of the fellowship.
+• Faculty Research Mentor Recommender: The research mentor is the Dartmouth faculty member (e.g., professor) with whom you will conduct research during the Undergraduate Fellowship, if you are selected.
 Therefore, your choice of research mentor is a critical component of your application.
 We encourage you to identify this person as soon as possible to allow ample time for them to work with you in crafting your research proposal and to develop a mentorship plan.
+In addition to addressing your research project and your potential for conducting research, we will ask your research mentor to comment on your academic and professional goals, your ability to work collaboratively, and your demonstrated commitment to promoting a diverse and inclusive environment.